ACADEMIC

 Resources and Materials

-Printed and digital, on iPad, copy of Cambridge Latin Course 1 (Stages 1-12), and Google Classroom.
-Worksheets and booklets produced by the department.
+Printed and digital, on iPad, copy of Cambridge Latin Course 2 (Stages 13-20), and Google Classroom.
+Worksheets and booklets, both for the language and cultural side of the course, produced by the department.

 Introduction